Negotiating the CAM Reconciliation Clause: What to Ask For

 "Upon written request delivered during the Dispute Window or within 18 months of receiving each reconciliation statement, Tenant shall have the right to inspect and obtain copies of all books, records, invoices, contracts, and other documents supporting the charges in the applicable reconciliation statement, including: (i) the complete line-item operating expense ledger; (ii) vendor invoices and contracts for costs exceeding $5,000; (iii) the property management agreement; (iv) insurance policy declarations; (v) property tax bills and assessments; (vi) the full rent roll; and (vii) any gross-up calculation worksheets.
 Landlord shall make such records available within thirty (30) days of Tenant's written request.
 Such audit may be conducted by Tenant's employees or by a licensed CPA engaged by Tenant."

 Why the CPA language matters: Professional lease auditors find more errors, more efficiently.
 A restriction to Tenant's own employees is an effective bar for most small and mid-size tenants who do not employ CPAs on staff.
 Some landlords push for a "not compensated on a contingency basis" restriction on the CPA, which is a reasonable compromise.
+See how to exercise your right to request CAM documentation for the complete list of records you can demand once audit rights are in the lease.

 What standard landlord-form language looks like: Late delivery remedies are usually absent from landlord-form leases.
 The omission is not an oversight.
 Without a remedy for late delivery, there is no consequence for a landlord who sends the reconciliation 14 months after year-end.